astronomer/stripe-airflow-examples/README.md

 - requirements.txt: Install Python packages needed for your project by adding them to this file.
 It is empty by default.
 - plugins: Add custom or community plugins for your project to this file.
 It is empty by default.
 - airflow_settings.yaml: Use this local-only file to specify Airflow Connections, Variables, and Pools instead of entering them in the Airflow UI as you develop DAGs in this project.

+# DAGs

+The following sections list the DAGs shown sorted by the feature that they showcase.
+You can filter DAGs in the UI by their `tags`.

+### Datasets and Data-Aware Scheduling

+DAGs that demonstrate how upstream DAGs and trigger a downstream DAG based on data availability.
+For further details see our how-to [documentation](https://docs.astronomer.io/learn/airflow-datasets)

+Five DAGs:

+- `dataset_upstream1`: Upstream DAG 1 with a simple `BashOperator` as an Outlet
+- `dataset_upstream2`: Upstream DAG 2 with two simple `BashOperator`s as Outlets
+- `datasets_downstream1`: Simple DAG that is schedule based on the completion of the two upstream Datasets
+- `downstream_dataset_taskflow_toy`: Upstream DAG with Outlet using the Taskflow API
+- `upstream_dataset_taskflow_toy.py`: Taskflow downstream DAG schedule based on the completion of the above DAG

+### Setup/ teardown

+DAGs that showcase the `setup` and `teardown` tasks added in Airflow 2.7.
+For further information see the [setup/teardown guide](https://docs.astronomer.io/learn/airflow-setup-teardown).

+Three toy DAGs:

+- `toy_setup_teardown_simple`: Shows a very simple setup/ teardown workflow to nest setup/ teardown tasks with empty `@task` tasks.
+- `toy_setup_teardown_nesting`: Shows how to nest setup/ teardown tasks with empty `@task` tasks.

+### Dynamic Task Mapping

+DAGS that highlight how to dynamically generate parallel tasks at runtime with dynamic task mapping.
+For further details see the [Dynamic Task Mapping Documentation](https://docs.astronomer.io/learn/dynamic-tasks)

+- `dynamic_task_mapping`: This DAG shows 5 different examples for Airflow's dynamic mapping features.
+- `task_group_mapping_usecase`: Dynamic tasks mapping in a task group

+### Fail/Stop

+DAG to demonstrate new parameter that stops DAG execution as soon as one task in this DAG fails.

+- `fail_stop`: DAG that has `fail_stop` enabled with tasks that take different amounts of time to finish.

+### Other

+DAGs that showcase other features.

+- `pythonsensor_example`: DAG showing how to create a custom Sensor with the PythonSensor
+- `sensor_decorator`: DAG showing how to create a custom Sensor with the Sensor Decorator
+- `toy_deferrable_operators_config`: Shows how to use the `deferrable` parameter in the `TriggerDagRunOperator` to defer the execution of a DAG.
+The config that was added in 2.7 is set to `True` in the Dockerfile `ENV AIRFLOW__OPERATORS__DEFAULT_DEFERRABLE=True`.
+- `helper_dag_wait_30_seconds`: DAG that is triggered by the TriggerDagRunOperator in the `toy_deferrable_operators_config` DAG.
+It waits 30 seconds before completing.

 Deploy Your Project Locally
 ===========================